ShernOc/resume-cv/README.md

-# CODED RESUME
+# MY RESUME

 # INTRODUCTION:
-This is my  personal- resume built with HTML and CSS showcasing my skills, experience and education.
+This is my resume built with HTML and CSS showcasing my skills, experience, and education.

 # Technology Used:
  Built with